-Twin Falls is a medium-sized city located in the state of Idaho.
-With a population of 47,468 people and eight constituent neighborhoods, Twin Falls is the eighth largest community in Idaho.
+Twin Falls is a larger medium-sized city located in the state of Idaho.
+With a population of 51,807 people and 11 constituent neighborhoods, Twin Falls is the eighth largest community in Idaho.

 Unlike some cities, Twin Falls isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Twin Falls are a mix of both white- and blue-collar jobs.
-Overall, Twin Falls is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Twin Falls who work in office and administrative support (15.54%), sales jobs (13.37%), and management occupations (7.14%).
+Overall, Twin Falls is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Twin Falls who work in sales jobs (9.85%), office and administrative support (8.95%), and management occupations (8.90%).

-In terms of college education, Twin Falls is nearly on par with the US average for all cities of 21.84%: 17.50% of adults 25 and older in Twin Falls have a bachelor's degree or advanced degree.
+The education level of Twin Falls citizens is a little higher than the average for US cities and towns: 23.36% of adults in Twin Falls have at least a bachelor's degree.

-The per capita income in Twin Falls in 2010 was $19,552, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,208 for a family of four.
+The per capita income in Twin Falls in 2018 was $25,727, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
+This equates to an annual income of $102,908 for a family of four.
 However, Twin Falls contains both very wealthy and poor people as well.

 The most common language spoken in Twin Falls is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Slavic languages.